frto027/IsaacPorter/README.md

-# IsaacSaveEditor
+# IsaacPorter

 - Downgrade the rep+ savedata to rep
 - Merge a repentence savedata with a repentence plus save data.
-TBD
 - Lock/Unlock any achievement.
-TBD
 - Edit any counters inside the save data.
-TBD

-Don't use it, because it is not tested.
+- Edit the collectible info inside the save data.

-Help wanted.
+Don't use it, it is not fully tested.

-Feedback wanted.
+And not translated to english...

 # Project